 If the US did this, perhaps Japan, a country with a national debt of over ONE QUADRILLION yen, might follow suit.
 In a single day, the BOJ could announce a quantitative redemption amounting to approx 425 trillion yen of Japanese Government Bonds (JGBs) presently held on their balance sheet as of May 20, 2017.
 That would be an overnight reduction of their national debt of 43%…

-Which would get people thinking that the big bad national ‘debt’ problem might not be such a big problem after all…
+Which would get people around the world thinking that the big bad national ‘debt’ problem might not be such a big bad problem after all…

 (What MMTers have been saying all along)

 h/t CHRIS BROWN ‘bonds & battleships’ graph